GreigHuth/greighuth.github.io/archive/_posts/2023-06-07-ONM32_Brawl_Interview.md

 Considering just how packed the finished _Brawl_ has turned out to be, it’s obvious that the next _Super Smash Bros._ game will need to be something really very special and Sakurai’s involvement hinges on just how different it’1l end up being.
 <div class="quote-a"><i>
 "There are 39 characters in the game this time around," he says, “and just adding a few more wouldn't be enough to justify another game in my opinion; I'd have to draw a line in the sand and have a new approach to the game to make it worthwhile.
-As long as the fans enjoy it though, that’s what matters and in the distant future, I guess that might be something I'll have to consider."+
+As long as the fans enjoy it though, that’s what matters and in the distant future, I guess that might be something I'll have to consider."<b>+</b>
+</i></div>